Best racing games for Android

 Download Horizon Chase: World Tour (Free, $0.99 to unlock full game)

-Red Bull Air Race The Game
+Red Bull Air Race 2: the Mobile Game

-Red Bull Air Race is a faithful mobile version of the real-life air races that Red Bull holds around the world.
+Red Bull Air Race 2 is the latest mobile game that recreates the real-life air races that Red Bull holds around the world.
 Jump behind the controls of your very own plane as you start down your career path to becoming a Master Class pilot.
-Courses are based on their real-life counterparts, and span the globe.
+Courses are based on their real-life counterparts and span the globe.

 Whether you're a fan of the race series, or just want to live the dream of being a pilot, this game is legit.

-Download Red Bull Air Race The Game (Free)
+Download Red Bull Air Race The Game (Free w/IAPs)

 Repulze